Zakariathr22/Zakariathr22/README.md

 😂 **Fun fact about me:** I chose to study CS without knowing what it was!
 I thought it was all about building computers, but it turns out it's just telling them what to do... and hoping they listen!

-> I love programming, it's part of who I am ❤️.
+> It's not about being a genius; it's about being a hard worker.